Photon radiation induced by rescattering in strong-interacting medium with a magnetic field: Introduction

 Medium-induced photon radiation is also closely related to hard probes, namely the jet and its associated energy loss mechanisms.
 When an energetic jet propagates through the QGP, it interacts strongly with the medium, inducing gluon radiation and resulting in substantial energy loss \cite{Gyulassy:1990ye}.
 This phenomenon is known as jet quenching effect \cite{Qin:2015srf}.
 Within the framework of quantum chromodynamics (QCD), jet quenching effect has been investigated in detail, and it has been found to perfectly explain experimental phenomena such as single hadron, dihadron suppressions and di-jet transverse momentum imbalance \cite{Wang:1992qdg,Han:2022zxn,Gao:2023lhs}.
 For quark jet, multiple scattering can induce not only gluon radiation but also photon emission \cite{Zakharov:2004bi,Zhang:2010hiv,Zhang:2016avg}.
 Research on medium-induced photon radiation and electromagnetic energy loss of jet in heavy-ion collisions therefore provides an additional way for exploring the formation and properties of the QGP.

-In non-central $AA$ collisions at RHIC and the LHC, the relative motion of the two charged, ultrarelativistic beams generates an intense background magnetic field \cite{Hattori:2023egw,Siddique:2025tzd,Shen:2025unr}.
+In non-central AA collision experiments, the relative motion of the two charged, ultrarelativistic beams generates an intense background magnetic field \cite{Hattori:2023egw,Siddique:2025tzd,Shen:2025unr}.
 The component of this field perpendicular to the reaction plane is estimated to reach strengths of approximately $eB\sim 5m_{\pi}^2 \sim 10^{9}\mathrm{G}$ at RHIC and $eB\sim 50m_{\pi}^2 \sim 10^{10}\mathrm{G}$ at LHC \cite{Kharzeev:2007jp,Skokov:2009qp,Voronyuk:2011jd,Deng:2012pc,Tuchin:2013ie}.
-Unlike in vacuum, where such a field would decay rapidly, the finite electrical conductivity of the QGP significantly delays its decay \cite{Tuchin:2013apa,McLerran:2013hla,Li:2016tel}, potentially leading to non-negligible effects on the dynamics of quark jets traversing the QCD medium \cite{Avancini:2011zz,Zhang:2024htn}.
+Unlike in vacuum, where such a field would vanish rapidly, the finite electrical conductivity of the QGP significantly delays its decay \cite{Tuchin:2013apa,McLerran:2013hla,Li:2016tel}, potentially leading to non-negligible effects on the dynamics of quark jets traversing the QCD medium \cite{Avancini:2011zz,Zhang:2024htn}.